Getting Started as an Appraiser

 From this page we will guide you to the information you need to know prior to attending one of our NH-DI trainings.
 We know your time is precious.
 By presenting this information using this website, new appraisers are introduced to the material and veteran appraiser can review it at their own pace.
 It ensures all our appraisers have a common background.

-New Appraisers must take a quiz to check they have absorbed the background information.
+New Appraisers should take a quiz to check they have absorbed the background information.
 Veteran appraiser are welcome to take the quiz if they would like.
 You can learn more about the quiz here.

 What you should study in advance of the training varies based on your appraiser role.
 A link in the email you received announcing your appraiser assignment will take you to our website that will list your appraiser role.
 Click here to see the instructions on finding your role if you don't know it yet.